stanford-rc/www.sherlock.stanford.edu/src/docs/index.md

 Research Computing support can be reached by sending an email to srcc-support@stanford.edu and **mentioning Sherlock**.

+!!! warning "How to submit successful support requests"

     To ensure a timely and relevant response, please make sure to include some additional details, such as job ids, commands executed and error messages received, so we can help you better.
+For more details, see the [Troubleshooting][url_troubleshoot] page.

 As a member of the Sherlock community, you're also automatically subscribed to: